typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 }
 ```

-The last gives a hint as to what's going on: in `copyToZeroP`'s body,
+The last gives a hint as to what’s going on: in `copyToZeroP`’s body,
 the list element type has a name; we can use the name to create
 variables, and the compiler can rely on the name as well.
 The
-compiler shouldn't care about whether the name can be written, but
+compiler shouldn’t care about whether the name can be written, but
-that one of the above compiles and the other doesn't is telling.
+that one of the above compiles and the other doesn’t is telling.
 In
 both cases, we are just helping the compiler along by using the
 equivalent method type; both `scalac` and `javac` manage to infer that
 the type `T` should be the (otherwise unspeakable) existential.